ihaback/nest-swagger-api/README.md

 - GET, POST, DELETE and PATCH articles
 - Access articles by ID
+- POST Register user
-- Login route to get acces to /users route
+- Login route to get acces to GET, PATCH, DELETE /users routes

 <h2><a id="table-of-contents">📚 Table of Contents</a></h2>